KlNon/quickstore/readme.md

-press V to store items on your bag
+press V to store items in your bag